FeLiPeOLi7/Web3-Blockchain/KipuBankV3/src/threat_analysis.md

 Invariants are properties that must remain true for the duration of the contract's lifecycle.

     I-01	Bank Capacity Cap: totalDepositsInUsd must always be less than or equal to bankCapInUsd.
 Ensures the protocol adheres to its maximum defined exposure limit.

     I-02	Token Conservation (After Swap): For any call to depositArbitraryToken(TOKEN_A, amountIn), the final contract balance of USDC must be greater than the initial contract balance of USDC by amountOut.
 Concurrently, the final contract balance of TOKEN_A must equal the initial contract balance of TOKEN_A (i.e., amountIn must have been fully spent by the router).
 Validates the core logic of the Universal Router integration: tokens in are swapped for tokens out, with no residual input token left unaccounted for.

     I-03	NFT Supply Limit: tokenCurrentSupply_ must always be less than or equal to maxSupply.
 Guarantees the scarcity and integrity of the ERC721 collection.

     I-04	Balance Non-Negativity: For all users U and all tokens T, balances[U][T] must be greater than or equal to zero.
 Prevents potential underflow exploits or incorrect accounting that leads to negative balances.

 5. Impact of Invariant Violations

     I-01 (Cap)	Allows the protocol to exceed its defined capital limits, creating systemic risk and potential regulatory exposure.
 This is a great risk, because the bank cannot surpass the bankCapInUSDC.

     I-02 (Conservation)	Critical Loss of Funds: Indicates that the Universal Router call failed partially, an internal token transfer failed, or a slippage exploit occurred, leading to a loss of user funds or residual input tokens stuck in the contract.

+    I-03 (Scarcity) If a token surpass his maxSupply, could be potentially dangerous for the bank, because could inflationate the price of the token.

     I-04 (Non-Negativity)	If a balance becomes negative (due to an underflow during withdrawal), it allows the user to withdraw an arbitrary, massive amount of funds from the contract's reserves (Theft).

 6. Recommendations and Validation

     1. Oracle Security	Implement Stale Data Checks in getEthPriceInUsd() and getBTCEthPrice().
 Revert if updatedAt is older than, e.g., 3 hours.

     2. Remove Hardcoded Slippage: Modify _swapArbitraryTokenToUSDC to accept a dynamic minAmountOut parameter, calculated by the user's front-end based on a max slippage tolerance (e.g., 0.5%).

     3. Invariant Testing to ensure I-01, I-02, and I-04 are never violated across thousands of random deposit/pull/mint operations.

     4. Make more roles to not have a single point of failure (owner).

 7. Conclusion and Next Steps